mhelmstetter/oplog-analyzer/README.md

    - Install Java 8 or later
    - Ensure Java is in your PATH

+4. **"No ID statistics appear"**
+   - Ensure you're using `--idStats` option
+   - Check `--idStatsThreshold` - default is 0 (tracks all documents)
+   - Verify operations are occurring that exceed your threshold
+   - Use `--topIdCount` to increase the number of results shown

-4. **Performance considerations**
+5. **Performance considerations**
-   - Use threshold filtering to reduce output volume
+   - Use `--threshold` to reduce debug output volume
+   - Use `--idStatsThreshold` to limit statistics collection
+   - Avoid `--fetchDocSizes` for high-volume environments unless needed
    - Set reasonable time ranges for scan operations
-   - Use limits when tailing to prevent memory issues
+   - Use `--limit` when tailing to prevent memory issues
+   - For sharded clusters, use `--shardIndex` to analyze specific shards if needed

 ## Building from Source